IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 These steps are applicable to:

-- **Senders** for all tokenized sharing use cases except publishers sharing UID2 tokens to the bidstream.
+- **Senders** for all tokenized sharing use cases except publishers sharing UID2 tokens to the bid stream.
 - **Receivers** for all tokenized sharing use cases.

 At a very high level, the following are the steps to set up and configure sharing: